-When it comes to community outreach, I’ve noticed that the programs that are the most effective are the ones anchored from those same communities.
-Those sponsored and funded by elite corporations who are just looking to make money tend to get the most recognition, but they very seldom make a lasting impact.
+When it comes to community outreach, I’ve noticed that the most effective programs are the ones anchored from those same communities.
+Those sponsored and funded by elite corporations who just want to make money tend to get the most recognition, but they very seldom make a lasting impact.
 Which isn’t surprising, considering the fact that the social ills of others have always been profitable.
 However, I want to continue to shine a light on those groups who are genuine about fixing the problems that many of us, unfortunately, have no desire to fix.

 New Era Detroit